DrTimothyAldenDavis/SuiteSparse/GraphBLAS/GraphBLAS/README.md

     DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/usr/local/lib
     export DYLD_LIBRARY_PATH

+If you don't have system priveledges to change /usr/local/lib, then add the build folder to your LD_LIBRARY_PATH instead, either.
+For MATLAB R2020b and earlier: /home/me/SuiteSparse/GraphBLAS/build for libgraphblas.so, For R2021a:  /home/me/SuiteSparse/GraphBLAS/GraphBLAS/build for for libgraphblas_rename.so.

 On Windows 10, on the Search bar type env and hit enter; (or you can right-click My Computer or This PC and select Properties, and then select Advanced System Settings).
 Select "Edit the system environment variables", then "Environment Variables".
 Under "System Variables" select "Path" and click "Edit".
 These "New" to add a path and then "Browse".
 Browse to the folder (for example: C:/Users/me/Documents/SuiteSparse/GraphBLAS/build/Release) and add it to your path.
+For MATLAB R2021a and later, you must use the libgraphblas_rename.dll, in: /User/me/SuiteSparse/GraphBLAS/GraphBLAS/build/Release instead.
 Then close the editor, sign out of Windows and sign back in again.

 For more details on setting your Linux/Unix/Mac library path for MATLAB see https://www.mathworks.com/help/matlab/matlab_external/building-on-unix-operating-systems.html